-Coastal Carolina Community College offers an Associate in Applied Science Degree, a diploma, and two certificates.
+Coastal Carolina Community College offers an Associate in Applied Science Degree, a Diploma, and two Certificates.
+The transfer track is intended for students who aspire to transfer to a four-year college or university in order to complete a Bachelor's Degree in Birth-Kindergarten teaching licensure program or a Bachelor's Degree in a related Early Education non-licensure program.
 See an academic counselor for additional information.
 The appropriate coursework for each is listed below.